puppetlabs/puppetserver/documentation/install_from_packages.markdown

 canonical: "/puppetserver/latest/install_from_packages.html"
 ---

-[repodocs]: /guides/puppetlabs_package_repositories.html
+[repodocs]: /puppet/latest/reference/puppet_collections.html
 [passengerguide]: /guides/passenger.html

 ## System Requirements

 Puppet Server is configured to use 2 GB of RAM by default.
 If you'd like to just play around with an installation on a Virtual Machine, this much memory is not necessary.
 To change the memory allocation, see [Memory Allocation](#memory-allocation).

 > **Note:** Puppet masters running Puppet Server 2.3 depend on [Puppet Agent 1.4.0](/puppet/4.4/reference/about_agent.html) or newer, which installs [Puppet 4.4](/puppet/4.4/) and compatible versions of its related tools and dependencies on the server.
-For versions of Puppet Server compatible with Puppet Agent 1.3.x, we recommend the latest version of [Puppet Server 2.2](/puppetserver/2.2/).
 Puppet agents running older versions of Puppet Agent can connect to Puppet Server 2.3 --- this requirement applies to the Puppet Agent running on the Puppet Server node *only*.
 >
 > If you're also using PuppetDB, also check its [requirements](/puppetdb/latest/#system-requirements).